IvyZ23/61040-portfolio/psets/pset1.md

 **state**

 -   a set of URLs with
-    -   an redirect link Original
+    -   a redirect link Original
     -   a shortened link Shortened
     -   a user User

 **actions**

--   create (user: User, url: String, suffix: String): (shortenedURL: URL)
+-   create (user: User, url: String, suffix: String | None): (shortenedURL: URL)

     -   **requires** user to exist and suffix to not already exist
-    -   **effects** creates a shortened URL
+    -   **effects** creates a shortened URL using suffix or a random string if suffix is not provided

 -   delete (url: URL)

     -   **requires** url to exist
-    -   **effects** deletes url
+    -   **effects** deletes url from set

 ### Billable Hours Tracking

 **concept** Timesheet
-**purpose** Make sure companies are getting paid proportional to amount of time spent on project **principle** Company create projects.
-Employees can create a session, which contains information on when the session started, ended, what was to be done during this time, and for which project it is for.
+**purpose** Make sure companies are getting paid proportional to amount of time spent on services they provide **principle** Employees start a session when they're about to work.
+They input the start time and the tasks that are to be done.
+Once they're done with their tasks, they can end the session by inputing the end time.
 **state**

--   a set of Projects with

-    -   a name Name
-    -   a flag Complete

 -   a set of Sessions with
     -   a start time Start
     -   a end time End
-    -   a project Project
     -   an employee Employee
     -   a note to detail work done Note

 **actions**

--   createProject (name: String): (project: Project)

-    -   **requires** there doesn't already exist a project with given name
-    -   **effects** creates new project with a flag of incomplete

--   completeProject (project: Project): (project: Project)

-    -   **requires** project exists
-    -   **effects** updates the project's flag to complete

--   createSession (employee: Employee, start: Time, project: Project, note: String): (session: Session)
+-   startSession (employee: Employee, start: Time, note: String): (session: Session)

-    -   **requires** requires employee and project to exist
+    -   **requires** requires employee to exist
     -   **effects** creates a new session with pending end time

 -   endSession(session: Session, end: Time)